 An exciting range of PhD opportunities are available across all the research interests of our Institute of Medical Sciences, including:

-Bone and Musculoskeletal; Cancer Medicine; Cell and Developmental Biology; Immunology; Imaging; Molecular Exercise Physiology; Microbiology; Neurobiology; Physiology and Pharmacology; Systems Biology; Translational Medicine; and Cardiovascular research.
+Bone and Musculoskeletal, Cancer Medicine, Cell and Developmental Biology, Immunology, Imaging, Microbiology, Neurobiology, Physiology and Pharmacology, Systems Biology, Translational Medicine, and Cardiovascular research.

-For example, Aberdeen scientists are working towards halting the progression of Alzheimer’s, dementia and other neurodegenerative diseases in world leading research.Watch video
+Aberdeen scientists are working towards halting the progression of Alzheimer’s, dementia and other neurodegenerative diseases in world leading research.Watch video

 The Cell and Developmental Research Programme investigates the Molecular Biology, Cell Biology and Cell Physiology that is unique to cells in multicellular organisms.
 Current research has shown that many of the molecular pathways and mechanisms used during embryonic development are re-deployed in the adult to regulate stem cell maintenance and differentiation in wound healing, regeneration and tissue repair.